convert dwg to pdf with GroupDocs.Conversion for Java

 • Architectural Design Reviews: Focus on specific floor plans or sections during meetings.

-• Engineering Analysis: Convert relevant design parts for detailed analysis.
+• Engineering Analysis: Convert only the relevant design parts for detailed study.

 • Documentation and Archiving: Generate concise PDFs for records, saving storage space.